ThudSoundEffect/ThudStick-v2/README.md

 - Use 4 standoffs, 20mm M5 screws, and nuts to affix the motherboard to the aluminum faceplate
 - Place the aluminum faceplate on the case
 - Use 4 50 mm M5 screws and 4 M5 t-nut fittings to connect the aluminum faceplate to the case
+- Screw on the top housing for each of the buttons and put keycap on each
 ### Contact
 If you'd like to purchase a controller message me on [reddit](reddit.com/u/ThudS0undEffect) or on my [Etsy shop](https://www.etsy.com/shop/thudgcc)
 Message me if you have any questions or ideas for controllers I could help with.